IntersectMBO/plutus/doc/docs-revamp/dev-onboarding-quick-setup.md

 When importing modules and functions in Plutus, import only what you need to keep the namespace clean, and comment on why certain imports are used for clarity.

 See the [Plutus Haddock documentation](https://intersectmbo.github.io/plutus/master/) for definitions, short descriptions and source code for Plutus functions, types and type classes.

+#### TODO:

+- These points reflect feedback from Marshall:
+- Add more descriptions and explanations about what is being imported in the above code.
+For example, is it a standard library or a different kind of library that refers to functions to manupulate data?
+- Introduce developers new to Plutus to anything that is being brought in from a standard library.
+- Explain each of the imports.
+Each description could have a link to that specific library component.
+Developers want to have a sense of why they are doing these imports, and if they are standard imports.
+- Include a brief explanation of `PlutusTx.Prelude`.

 ### Section 2.1: Defining the data type, public key hash, and deadline